webplatform/docs/css/properties/alignment-adjust/index.md

 |Description=The alignment point is at the intersection of the start-edge of the element and the before-edge of the extended inline box of the element.
 This may include or not the line-height of the element, depending on the line-stacking-strategy.
 }}{{CSS Property Value
 |Data Type=text-before-edge
-|Description=The alignment point is at the intersection of the start-edge of the element and the 'text-before-edge' baseline of the element.
+|Description=The alignment point is at the intersection of the start-edge of the element and the text-before-edge baseline of the element.
 }}{{CSS Property Value
 |Data Type=central
-|Description=The alignment point is at the intersection of the start-edge of the element and the 'central' baseline of the element.
+|Description=The alignment point is at the intersection of the start-edge of the element and the central baseline of the element.
 }}{{CSS Property Value
 |Data Type=middle
-|Description=The alignment point is at the intersection of the start-edge of the element and the 'middle' baseline of the element.
+|Description=The alignment point is at the intersection of the start-edge of the element and the middle baseline of the element.
 }}{{CSS Property Value
 |Data Type=after-edge
 |Description=The alignment point is at the intersection of the start-edge of the element and the after-edge of the extended inline box of the element.
 This may include or not the line-height of the element, depending on the line-stacking-strategy.
 }}{{CSS Property Value
 |Data Type=text-after-edge
-|Description=The alignment point is at the intersection of the start-edge of the element and the 'text-after-edge' baseline of the element.
+|Description=The alignment point is at the intersection of the start-edge of the element and the text-after-edge baseline of the element.
 }}{{CSS Property Value
 |Data Type=ideographic
-|Description=The alignment point is at the intersection of the start-edge of the element and the 'ideographic' baseline of the element.
+|Description=The alignment point is at the intersection of the start-edge of the element and the ideographic baseline of the element.
 }}{{CSS Property Value
 |Data Type=alphabetic
-|Description=The alignment point is at the intersection of the start-edge of the element and the 'alphabetic' baseline of the element.
+|Description=The alignment point is at the intersection of the start-edge of the element and the alphabetic baseline of the element.
 }}{{CSS Property Value
 |Data Type=hanging
-|Description=The alignment point is at the intersection of the start-edge of the element and the 'hanging' baseline of the element.
+|Description=The alignment point is at the intersection of the start-edge of the element and the hanging baseline of the element.
 }}{{CSS Property Value
 |Data Type=mathematical
-|Description=The alignment point is at the intersection of the start-edge of the element and the 'mathematical' baseline of the element.
+|Description=The alignment point is at the intersection of the start-edge of the element and the mathematical baseline of the element.
 }}{{CSS Property Value
 |Data Type=<percentage>
-|Description=The computed value of the property is this percentage multiplied by the computed 'line-height' of the element.
+|Description=The computed value of the property is this percentage multiplied by the computed line-height of the element.
 The alignment point is on the start-edge of the inline box.
 Its position along the start-edge relative to the intersection of the dominant-baseline and the start-edge is offset by the computed value.
 The offset is opposite to the shift-direction (positive value) or in the shift-direction (negative value).
-A value of '0%' makes the dominant-baseline the alignment point.
+A value of "0%" makes the dominant-baseline the alignment point.
 }}{{CSS Property Value
 |Data Type=<length>
 |Description=The alignment-point is on the start-edge of the inline box.
-Its position along the start-edge relative to the intersection of the dominant-baseline and the start-edge is offset by the <length> value.
+Its position along the start-edge relative to the intersection of the dominant-baseline and the start-edge is offset by the length value.
 The offset is opposite to the shift-direction (positive value) or in the shift-direction (negative value).
-A value of '0cm' makes the dominant-baseline the alignment point.
+A value of "0cm" makes the dominant-baseline the alignment point.
 }}
 }}
 {{Examples_Section